 To delete the apps go to your iPhone Settings > General > iPhone Storage.
 You’ll see a list of all the apps installed on your iPhone with the amount of space used, delete the ones you don’t need.

 I know the parallax effect of the icons looks pretty cool, but those effects could potentially slow down your iPhone.
 Why overworking your iPhone when it’s already struggling?
 Let’s turn those effects off by going to Settings > General > Accessibility and toggle on Reduce Motion.

 Your iPhone has another awesome feature, which is transparency.
 It allows you to see a few of your icons in the background when you open a UI element like the control center, but require more processing power.
 Go ahead and reduce those transparency effects, by going to Settings > General > Accessibility > and toggle on Reduce Transparency.

 You should see improvements in your iPhone speed after performing these two actions.

 It’s convenient, but might actually not do good to your slow iPhone.
-Automatic updates use more memory and could lead to a slow performance of your iPhone.
-To prevent the apps from updating themselves, go to Settings > iTunes & App Stores and toggle off Updates.
+Automatic updates use more memory and could lead to slow performance of your iPhone.
+To prevent the apps from updating themselves, go to Settings>iTunes & App Stores and toggle off Updates.
 You’ll have to update your apps manually in the App Store app.

 5. Clear your browsing history

-Unlike Android phones, you cannot clear apps cache.
+Unlike Android phones, you cannot clear the apps’ cache.
 You’ll have to completely delete the app and re-install it.
 However, you can clear your browsing history, since it can take lots amount of your iPhone space over time.